pearu/pearu.github.io/what_is_array.md

 From this definition follows:

-> a 0-dimensional array is a non-empty array that reference set consists of a zero-length tuple.
+> a 0-dimensional array is a non-empty array that reference set consists of a single element: a zero-length tuple.

 and